tldr-pages/tldr/pages/common/git-extras.md

 > Set of commands for Git.
 > More information: <https://github.com/tj/git-extras>.

-- Download and or upgrade `git-extras` commands:
+- Download and/or upgrade `git-extras` commands:

 `git extras update`